open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 ## Access Specification

 The technical access to the physical content of an artifact described as part of a Component Version is expressed by an *Access Specification*.
 It describes the type of the *access method* and the type-specific access path to the content.
 In an implementation the *Access Method Type* is mapped to code for finally accessing the content of an artifact.
+Access methods and their specification versions can arbitrarely extended.
+This is a major [extension point](./07-extensions.md#access-methods) of the model.

 The content of a described artifact is accessible by applying its global identity triple to the following procedure: